 Meditation has been found by multiple studies to help reduce anxiety, and the use of meditation for anxiety has been practiced for many years.
 While this may not be practical or desirable for some people, there are easy and practical ways that anyone can practice meditation.

 While meditation practices vary, meditation essentially consists of clearing one’s mind and focusing on the present.
 Meditation does not have to be a religious experience or be focused on achieving a specific goal.
 Most types of meditation that people use for anxiety focus on breathing and being mindful of the present.

 One way to start practicing meditation for yourself is to start by finding a quiet place where you are unlikely to be interrupted.
 Try to clear your mind of worries about the past or future and focus on something specific.
 Many people find it most effective to focus on their breathing and to think about each breath as they slowly take deep breaths in and out.

-If you are having problems focusing or find that your mind is wandering, you may want to try using guided meditation for anxiety.
+If you are having problems focusing or find that your mind is wandering, you may want to try using a guided meditation for anxiety.
 This method consists of having someone speak to you and help you to focus, typically on your breathing, and help to keep your mind from wandering.
 While you can do this in person, you can also find online resources that will help with this.
 There is a known connection between meditation and anxiety, and even short, five-minute periods of meditation can help to decrease the occurrence of anxiety attacks.

 3. Practice Yoga